Have you been arrested or cited for a Portland DUI? Call us. Hire one of Oregon’s best DUI defense attorneys. We can help you get through this.

 After your arraignment, a review of the discovery, and a substantive meeting with your attorney, you typically report back to court for an entry of plea hearing.
 This is the time that you and your attorney officially indicate to the Court what you want to do (e.g. enter a plea, enter into a diversion, set the case for a Motion to Suppress, set the case for trial, etc).
 Depending on what you do at this hearing, you may have no more appearances before the Court, or you may have several.

-Many people are resigned to the worst in DUI cases.
-They are depressed and embarrassed after being arrested, or maybe even a little angry.
-The worst mistake that you can make if you’ve been charged with DUI is to take the attitude of “I just want to get this over with so I’m going to plead guilty.”
+Many people fear the worst in DUI cases.
+It’s normal to feel anxious and embarrassed.
+Maybe even a little angry or depressed.
+The worst mistake that you can make is to take the attitude of “I just want to get this over with so I’m going to plead guilty.”
 The best thing you can do is sit down with a Portland DUI attorney and discuss your options.
 Many drivers will be eligible for Oregon’s DUI Diversion Program, and may be able to have the criminal DUI charge dismissed.
 However, there are DUI diversion eligibility requirements, and not everyone will want to enter a guilty plea in order to enter the program.

 Drivers arrested for DUI in Multnomah County will typically be booked into the Multnomah County Detention Center.
 If any jail service is required later as part of a sentence, you will serve additional jail at this location or at the Multnomah County Inverness Jail.
 Drivers eligible for Oregon’s DUI Diversion time will not need to serve additional jail time for their DUI if the charge is dismissed.
-However, drivers who are convicted of a DUI will have to serve additional jail.
+However, drivers convicted of a DUI will likely serve additional jail.

 Multnomah County Inverness Jail